jhale/fenicsx-iris-cluster/README.md

 You can adjust the build location and the installation location in the file `env-build-fenics.sh`.

-Default compiler optimisation flags are `-O3 -march=haswell`.
-If you would like to target AVX-512 nodes please change `FENICSX_OPTFLAGS` environmental variable in `env-build-fenics.sh` and the content of `dolfinx_jit_parameters.json` in `env-fenics.sh` accordingly.
+Default compiler optimisation flags are `-O3 -march=native`.
+The actual microarchitecture targeted during compilation will depend on the node you get allocated using `builder.sh`, which asks for Haswell nodes by default.
+If you know you will be using FEniCS only on Skylake machines, please change `builder.sh`.

 ## Running FEniCS MPI jobs ##